-In spacecraft propulsion, rocket engines (as in Saturn V and Falcon 9) makes use of gimbaled thrust for navigation.
+In spacecraft propulsion, rocket engines (as in Saturn V and Falcon 9) make use of gimbaled thrust for navigation.
 In such a system, the exhaust nozzle of the rocket can be swiveled from side to side.
-This results in change of thrust direction relative to the center of gravity of the rocket.
+This results in a change of thrust direction relative to the center of gravity of the rocket.

-Case 1: The middle rocket shows the straight-line flight configuration, in which the direction of thrust is along the center line of the rocket and through the center of gravity of the rocket.
+Case 1: The middle rocket shows the straight-line flight configuration, in which the direction of thrust is along the centerline of the rocket and through the center of gravity of the rocket.

-Case 2: On the rocket at the left, the nozzle has been deflected to the left and the thrust line is now inclined to the rocket center line at an angle called the gimbal angle.
+Case 2: On the rocket at the left, the nozzle has been deflected to the left and the thrust line is now inclined to the rocket centerline at an angle called the gimbal angle.
 Since the thrust no longer passes through the center of gravity, a torque is generated about the center of gravity and the nose of the rocket turns to the left.

 The encircled label (in blue) is Thrust Vectoring Control Actuator (TVC Actuator).
-This is the part that will swivel the assembly to a certain degree to obtain desired offset thrust vector also called as gimbal.
-Out of the 9 nozzles the center nozzle of the Falcon 9 has a wider gimbal range.
+This is the part that will swivel the assembly to a certain degree to obtain desired offset thrust vector also called as a gimbal.
+Out of the 9 nozzles, the center nozzle of the Falcon 9 has a wider gimbal range.
 Any guesses why?